-Carbon fiber and steel are both very similar to one another in that they are both roughly the same in durability.
+Carbon fiber and steel bike frames are both very similar to one another in that they are both roughly the same in durability.
 They can both take a lot of daily wear and tear without any significant damage being done.

 This does increase the possibility of damage eventually being done.
 However, if you treat your bike well this should not be too much of an issue.

 Steel is relatively lightweight when used on a bicycle but it needs to be said that carbon fiber is significantly lighter.
-In fact the lightness of carbon fiber is part of that material’s main selling point as it is used to significantly decrease the weight of numerous different products beyond bicycles.
+In fact, the lightness of carbon fiber is part of that material’s main selling point as it is used to significantly decrease the weight of numerous different products beyond bicycles.